brian-watkins/elmer/README.md

 Our test finds the html element containing the counter text by its id and checks that it has the text we expect when the app first appears.
 Let's make it pass:

 ```
+import Html as Html
+import Html.Attributes as Attr

 type alias Model =
   { clicks: Int }